 - Health information, including Child Health Development Disabilities Prevention Program verification or waiver.

-- Information on participation in special education programs, including required tests, case studies, authorizations, and evidence of eligibility for admission or discharge.
+- Information on participation in special education and 504 programs, including required tests, case studies, authorizations, and evidence of eligibility for admission or discharge.

 - Language training records.

 - Parental stipulations regarding access to directory information.